Name: Joe Frazier

 Joe Frazier's Gym

-"Joe Frazier's Gym" in Philadelphia, Pennsylvania opened in 1968 as Cloverlay Gym.
-Frazier bought out all the shareholders in 1973 and renamed the gym.
+"Joe Frazier's Gym" in Philadelphia, Pennsylvania, opened in 1968 as Cloverlay Gym.
+Frazier bought out all the shareholders when he retired in 1976 and renamed the gym.
 Many prominent fighters trained there, including Tyrell Biggs, Terrance Cauthen, Bert Cooper, Willie Monroe, James Shuler, Leon Spinks, Meldrick Taylor, and Marvis Frazier (Joe's son).
-A press release on April 2, 2008 announced that the gym was closing.
+A press release on April 2, 2008, announced that the gym was closing.
 Marvis Frazier said, "The gym is closed, it's over."

 The gym was named to the National Register of Historic Places on April 30, 2013.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service's National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources.